leoloso/graphql-by-pop.com/docs/operational/export.md

 }
 ```

-The `@export` directive allows to export the value from a field, and inject this value into a second field through a dynamic variable (whose name is defined under argument `as`), thus combining the 2 queries into 1:
+The `@export` directive relies on the [multiple-query execution](multiple-query-execution) feature, to export the value from a field, and inject this value into a second field through a dynamic variable (whose name is defined under argument `as`), thus combining the 2 queries into 1:

 ```graphql
 query GetLoggedInUserName {